electron/electron/docs/api/browser-window.md

 #### `win.isSimpleFullScreen()` _macOS_

-Returns `Boolean` - Whether the window is in simple (pre-Lion) fullscreen mode.
+Returns `boolean` - Whether the window is in simple (pre-Lion) fullscreen mode.

 #### `win.isNormal()`

-Returns `Boolean` - Whether the window is in normal state (not maximized, not minimized, not in fullscreen mode).
+Returns `boolean` - Whether the window is in normal state (not maximized, not minimized, not in fullscreen mode).

 #### `win.setAspectRatio(aspectRatio[, extraSize])` _macOS_ _Linux_